tracee/contextlogger/README.md

-## Detect errors and provide log statements automatically by using technology dependant context providers.
+## Detect errors and provide log statements automatically by using technology dependent context providers.

 | Framework    | Adapter |
 | ----------:  |:------:|